-Stormin’ is organised by a group of bikers, all of whom are rally-goers themselves.
+Stormin’ is organised by a group of bikers, the majority of whom are 30 & 40+ yr veterans of the bike scene and rally-goers themselves.

 The organising committee are a group of twelve people from various walks of life who get together from February each year to organise the rally which takes place over the weekend following the August Bank Holiday.

 None of the committee receives any payment for their work, not even any compensation for giving up a week, two weeks for some, of their annual leave when they need to be on-site in order to build up and take down the event.
 Stormin’ has no offices, no employees and meetings are held in someone’s house.

 Stormin’ The Castle Ltd is a company registered with Companies House.
 The company was set up in order to protect the organisers from any financial liability should the rally make a serious loss.
 The profits from the rally are given to the Motorcycle Action Group (MAG) in order to finance its campaigns against anti-motorcycle legislation such as the compulsory wearing of day-glo clothing and anti-tampering legislation, ULEZ etc.

 So why do we put on the event for no personal gain?
 The answer is simple really, the rally was started in 1991 by a group of North East MAG members who wanted to raise money for MAG but also to put on a good party for bikers whether they were MAG members or not.
 Stormin is no longer run by MAG, now it is run by a group of bikers who wanted to keep the party going.